mayaamasri/ThePositiveConceptWeb/README.md

 ## Overview

 Welcome to The Positive Concept, an eCommerce website designed to elevate your lifestyle with motivational frames, customized cups, daily to-do lists, and yearly planners.
 This comprehensive proposal outlines our plan to establish a dynamic and engaging online presence for your small business.

-Prepared by: Maya Masri
-Prepared for: Dr. Charbel Fakhry

 ## Technologies